 And mostly for low-dollar purchases.
 According to Federal Reserve Data, consumers opt for cash a little less than half the time (43 percent) when making a purchase of $10 or less.

 At least before COVID-19, anyway.

-As of yet, no major disease outbreak has never been connected to the transfer of tainted bills, but public health officials are clearly worrying about it.
+As of yet, no major disease outbreak has ever been connected to the transfer of tainted bills, but public health officials are clearly worried about it.
 Early in the outbreak in March, the World Health Organization (WHO) advised consumers worldwide against using cash and to use as many cashless options as possible to help contain the spread of the coronavirus.

 “We know that money changes hands frequently and can pick up all sorts of bacteria and viruses,” a WHO spokesman said.
 “We would advise people to wash their hands after handling banknotes, and avoid touching their face.
 When possible, it would also be advisable to use contactless payments to reduce the risk of transmission.”

 It is a warning that consumers have been increasingly taking to heart.
 Cash usage has been hit hard and is a fraction of what it used to be as the economy has rapidly pressed toward modernization and digitalization.
 That decline wasn’t created by the COVID-19 pandemic but it has been accelerated by it.
 Although it might be early to declare cash dead across the board, there are new reasons that in the era of a pandemic, cash is looking especially unappetizing.
 In fact, it seems fair to speculate cash will never quite recover from COVID-19 as consumers and governments find new ways to make cash digital.